 Welcome to UCO Benefits!
 Here, you can learn about what makes us one of the top employers in the state.
-At UCO, we recognize that healthier employees are happier employees; and happier employees produce better outcomes.
-UCO Benefits provide employees with the support and resources they need to lead a healthier lifestyle and have a greater work/life balance.
+UCO Benefits provide faculty and staff with the support and resources they need to lead a healthier lifestyle and have a greater work/life balance.

-UCO has a large employee population and each employee has unique circumstances.
-UCO offers a diverse selection of insurance and retirement plans so that each employee can tailor their benefits to best suit their needs.
+UCO has a large faculty and staff population and each individual has unique circumstances.
+UCO offers a diverse selection of insurance and retirement plans so that each individual can tailor their benefits to best suit their needs.
 When it comes to insurance, choose from five medical plans, three dental plans and two vision plans.
-As far as retirement, all full-time UCO employees participate in Oklahoma Teachers Retirement System (OTRS), a defined benefit retirement plan, and then there are additional retirement savings plans to choose from as well.
+As far as retirement, all full-time UCO faculty and staff participate in Oklahoma Teachers Retirement System (OTRS), a defined benefit retirement plan, and then there are additional retirement savings plans to choose from as well.
 And there are even more voluntary plans available.

 In addition to the great insurance and retirement plans, UCO offers additional benefits such as extensive leave accrual and holiday paid time off, tuition assistance, a robust employee assistance program, employee wellness initiatives and more.

-All full-time UCO employees participate in Oklahoma Teachers Retirement System, a defined benefit retirement plan.
-All UCO employees are eligible to participate in voluntary 403b and 457 plans offered from Voya Financial.
+All full-time UCO faculty and staff participate in Oklahoma Teachers Retirement System, a defined benefit retirement plan.
+All individuals are eligible to participate in voluntary 403b and 457 plans offered from Voya Financial.

 If you are 65 or older and are looking for retiree benefits, visit the retiree benefits page.

-The Employee Wellness Program at UCO is dedicated to improving the overall health and well-being of employees both on campus and in our community through encouraging healthy lifestyle choices such as physical activity, healthy eating, and social interactions.
-Improving the health of employees on campus and in our community will strengthen our university and improve the impact UCO has on students, colleagues and the community.
+The Wellness Program at UCO is dedicated to improving the overall health and well-being of UCO faculty and staff both on campus and in our community through encouraging healthy lifestyle choices such as physical activity, healthy eating, and social interactions.
+Improving the health of individuals on campus and in our community will strengthen our university and improve the impact UCO has on students, colleagues and the community.

 - New Year's Day: Jan.
 1